 The European Community Household Panel (ECHP) is an eight-year, longitudinal household survey covering 14 EU member states from 1994 to 2001.
 For more recent, comparable, panel data consult the EUI Library's resource guide for EU Statistics on Income and Living Conditions (EU-SILC).

 Subject interviews in ECHP include observations on overall financial situation, income data, working life, housing, social relations, health and biographical observations.
-EU Member States included in ECHP are Austria, Belgium, Denmark, France, Germany, Greece, Ireland, Italy, Luxembourg, Netherlands, Portugal, Spain, Sweden and the United Kingdom.
+Countries included in ECHP are Austria, Belgium, Denmark, France, Germany, Greece, Ireland, Italy, Luxembourg, Netherlands, Portugal, Spain, Sweden and the United Kingdom.

 - The European Community Household Panel consists of eight waves from 1994 to 2001.

 EUI members can apply for access to ECHP micro data by following the instructions below.
 The Eurostat application process can take up to two months, due to clearing procedures with EU member state statistical agencies.
 The EUI is a Eurostat-recognised research entity.